Shuffle/Shuffle-docs/docs/organizations.md

 ![Environments in Shuffle](https://github.com/frikky/shuffle-docs/blob/master/assets/admin_example-19.png?raw=true)

-The default environment is called "Shuffle".
+The default environment is called "Shuffle" in your on-premises environment, and "Cloud" in your cloud environment.
 You can add as many as you want, but you'll only get access to "cloud" environments through cloud synchronization.

 ### Environment fields
 * Name 						- The name to use.
 This is the identifier used by orborus.